 GAMSAT ® Section 3 involves a large number of questions, usually too many to get through in the time limit.
 Practice as best as you can and aim to attempt all the questions, but in the exam remember that sometimes you’ll need to cut your losses.
 If you are really struggling with a question, or you really can’t interpret a graph, it will probably be in your favour to move on so that you have more time to give the rest of the questions a go (there might be some questions that you can answer more easily waiting at the end of the exam).

 Never leave an answer blank!

-If you do have to move on from a question, take your best guess and mark it on your answer sheet then and there (don’t leave an answer blank in the hope of coming back to it, as you probably won’t have time).
-You can always mark down the question number in case you do have time to return to it, but make sure you’ve written down an answer before you move on in case you run out of time.
+If you do have to move on from a question, take your best guess and select an answer then and there (don’t leave an answer blank in the hope of coming back to it, as you probably won’t have time).
+You can always mark it down for review on the spare paper in case you do have time to return to it, but make sure you’ve selected an answer before you move on in case you run out of time.
 You are not penalised for incorrect answers!

 Everything you need to know about the GAMSAT ® exam from structure and overview to which universities require the GAMSAT ® .